Q: What is the best way to learn about Trinity’s programs and community?

 Q: Does Trinity School provide housing?
 Does the School provide visa and immigration assistance?

 A:Trinity is a day school only.
 Students live with their families in NYC and its surrounding areas.
 We do not help with visas or immigration procedures.

 Q: Does Trinity Require Standardized Testing?

-A: Yes, to apply to Trinity, students must take the ISEE
+A: Yes, to apply to Trinity, all applicants must take an Admissions Standardized Test.
+Applicants applying for Grades 5-8 must take the ISEE

 Q: Do you meet everyone that applies?